Ford continues to raise its dividend and has received an investment-grade credit rating from all major rating agencies.

 Ford's stock can sell off heavily on macroeconomic fears, even if the company itself is doing well.
 Furthermore, it takes significant investment to fund growth in the auto industry, which limits potential margin expansion.
 Read more

 Ford's capital allocation has dramatically improved the past few years.
-Return on invested capital has easily exceeded cost of capital the past four years, and we are pleased to see Ford use its cash to substantially reduce debt.
-We also agree with Read more
+Return on invested capital has easily exceeded cost of capital the past for four of the past five years, and we are pleased to see Ford use its cash to substantially reduce debt.
+Read more